carlorre/team-tasks/README.md

 ## Features

 - Users can create task lists and delete task lists.
-- Users can add and delete items to their lists aswell as mark them as complete.
+- Users can add and delete items to their lists as well as mark them as complete.
-- Users can share their lists with other users using their email adress.
+- Users can share their lists with other users using their email address.
 - Users can collaborate and interact with shared lists simultaneously.
 - Users can filter out completed task items.
 - Users can add due dates to their tasks.
 - Any changes made after losing internet connection will sync up with the server.
 - Users can change the order of their tasks using drag and drop.
-- Users can login using their google accounts.
+- Users can log in using their Google accounts.
 - The application is responsive and mobile friendly.

 ## Installation